Give in to the temptation of reading today’s story.

 That entertainment value was one of our most frequent compliments.
 “This was fun!”
 Present Perfect said.
 “And it taught me that stories where what’s metaphor for us is common reality for ponies are my favorite kind of ponyfic.”
 So it was a bonus pleasure to find the story not just entertaining but educational.
 “Googling the story’s subtitle taught me that little good and bad sprites like this are a part of the Islamic tradition,” AugieDog said.
 “The things one learns from reading Ponyfic!”

-Read on for our (all-new!) author interview, in which bookplayer discusses prompt tag, sizzles sold, and Star Wars rejections.
+Read on for our author interview, in which Norm De Plume discusses equine homecomings, Canadian musicians, and scimitar-flinging fairies.